pier-robot/euled-up/Week_10_Pathfinding/README.md

 * Starting position: 0,0
 * Ending position: 499, 499
 * Use any combination of maps or derive new data to get from the start to the destination

+This task is meant to be a bit free form so you can come up with your own heuristic.
+You could just avoid snow, water and bears on your way to the destination.
+Or you could prioritize staying on flat ground by using the gradient map.
+You could plot a course along the peaks, by setting the higher elevations as low costs, and low lands as a high cost.
+Try different things!

+**Super awesome bonus:** You can use what you learn about filtering in Week 11, to "blur" the bear locations, which will allow you to avoid them with a wider radius.

 ## References